 Symptoms vary depending on which organs are affected.
 For example, people may have a headache, back pain, or abdominal pain.

 - Examination and culture of a sample of sputum, pus, or tissue

 - Sometimes imaging tests

 Doctors suspect actinomycosis in people who have typical symptoms.
-Then, samples of sputum, pus, or tissue are obtained and checked for Actinomyces israelii.
+Then, samples of sputum, pus, or tissue are obtained and checked for various species of Actinomyces, such as Actinomyces israelii.
 Often, a needle is inserted through the skin to take a sample from an abscess or infected tissue.
 Sometimes computed tomography (CT) or ultrasonography is used to help doctors place the needle in the infected area.
 Sometimes surgery is necessary to remove a sample.
 The sample is examined under a microscope and is sent to a laboratory where bacteria, if present, can be grown (cultured).

 Identification of the bacteria in the sample of sputum, pus, or tissue confirms the diagnosis.